nghuuquyen/CSB25022-2024-GROUP11/README.md

 -Vite: supports fast development and building of the user interface with instant module reloading.
 -Tailwind CSS: enables the creation of modern, responsive UI designs without extensive custom CSS.
 -XAMPP: provides a comprehensive development environment for PHP and MySQL, making it easy to set up and use.
-- Morgan for logging HTTP requests.
+-Morgan for logging HTTP requests.

 ## Our mockup: